cnp3/ebook/principles/reliability.rst

 ..
 TODO : SACK Selective repeat : example

 In the figure above, when the sender receives `C(OK,0,[2])`, it knows that all frames up to and including `D(0,...)` have been correctly received.
 It also knows that frame `D(2,...)` has been received and can cancel the retransmission timer associated to this frame.
-However, this frame should not be removed from the sending buffer before the reception of a cumulative acknowledgement (`C(OK,2)` in the figure above) that covers this frame.
+However, this frame should not be removed from the sending buffer before the reception of a cumulative acknowledgment (`C(OK,2)` in the figure above) that covers this frame.

 .. note:: Maximum window size with `go-back-n` and `selective repeat`

  A reliable protocol that uses `n` bits to encode its sequence number can send up to :math:`2^n` successive frames.
 However, to ensure a reliable delivery of the frames, `go-back-n` and `selective repeat` cannot use a sending window of :math:`2^n` frames.
  Consider first `go-back-n` and assume that a sender sends :math:`2^n` frames.
-These frames are received in-sequence by the destination, but all the returned acknowledgements are lost.
+These frames are received in-sequence by the destination, but all the returned acknowledgments are lost.
 The sender will retransmit all frames.
 These frames will all be accepted by the receiver and delivered a second time to the user.
 It is easy to see that this problem can be avoided if the maximum size of the sending window is :math:`{2^n}-1` frames.
  A similar problem occurs with `selective repeat`.
 However, as the receiver accepts out-of-sequence frames, a sending window of :math:`{2^n}-1` frames is not sufficient to ensure a reliable delivery.
 It can be easily shown that to avoid this problem, a `selective repeat` sender cannot use a window that is larger than :math:`\frac{2^n}{2}` frames.

 .. `Go-back-n` or `selective repeat` are used to provide a reliable data transfer above an unreliable physical layer service.
 Until now, we have assumed that the size of the sliding window was fixed for the entire lifetime of the connection.
 In practice a  layer entity is usually implemented in the operating system and shares memory with other parts of the system.
 Furthermore, a transport layer entity must support several (possibly hundreds or thousands) of transport connections at the same time.
 This implies that the memory which can be used to support the sending or the receiving buffer of a transport connection may change during the lifetime of the connection [#fautotune]_ .
 Thus, a transport protocol must allow the sender and the receiver to adjust their window sizes.

 ..
-To deal with this issue, transport protocols allow the receiver to advertise the current size of its receiving window in all the acknowledgements that it sends.
+To deal with this issue, transport protocols allow the receiver to advertise the current size of its receiving window in all the acknowledgments that it sends.
 The receiving window advertised by the receiver bounds the size of the sending buffer used by the sender.
 In practice, the sender maintains two state variables : `swin`, the size of its sending window (that may be adjusted by the system) and `rwin`, the size of the receiving window advertised by the receiver.
 At any time, the number of unacknowledged segments cannot be larger than :math:`\min(swin,rwin)` [#facklost]_ .
 The utilisation of dynamic windows is illustrated in the figure below.

 .. .. figure:: ../../book/transport/svg/transport-fig-039.png
      :align: center